 Text : Thomas, Calculus, Early Transcendentals, 13th edition.
-The book is available for $141.15 from the campus bookstore; although high, this price represents a substantial discount which our department negotiated with the publisher.
-The book is bundled with access to MyMathLab, which will not be used in this section of 141.
+The book is available from the campus bookstore; although the price is high, this price represents a substantial discount which our department negotiated with the publisher.
+The book is bundled with access to MyMathLab, which will also be used for 141.
 The same book will also be (presumably) used for 142 and 241.

 I also highly recommend Calculus Made Easy by Silvanus Thompson.
 If nothing else, read the epilogue on p.
 283.

-All the homework assignments can be downloaded from this website (see below).
-They are long.
+The homeworks are long.
 Do not start the night before.
 They are also very important.

-You will be graded both on correctness and on quality of exposition.
+On all handwritten work, you will be graded both on correctness and on quality of exposition.
 The standard is that someone who doesn't know the answer should be able to easily follow your work.
 Any work that is confusing, ambiguous, or poorly explained will not receive full credit.

-The grade cutoffs are: A for 88%, B+ for 84%, B for 76%, C+ for 72%, C for 64%, and D for 50%.
+The grade cutoffs are: A for 90%, B+ for 86%, B for 80%, C+ for 75%, C for 65%, and D for 50%.

 | || % of grade |

-| Three in-class exams: || 20% x 2 |
+| Homework: || 20% |

-| Maple lab assignments: || 15% |
+| Quizzes: || 15% |

-| Homework: || 15% |
+| Gateways: || 5% |

 Calculators will not be allowed for the exams.
 You may use them on the homework if you want, but this is discouraged, as the purpose of the homework is to prepare you for the exams.